brimaam/practice-tdd-parking-lot-2021-8-1-15-16-40-779/testcase.md

 [] Case6
 Given a parking lot without any position, a standard parking boy, and a car,
 When park the car,
-Then return nothing with error message "Unrecognized parking ticket."
+Then return nothing with error message "No available position."